Encryptioner/fish-boat-ludu/ai-instructions/task-4-allow-working-offline.md

 1. Seems AI included service worker
 2. Also added manifests.json to be installed as PWA
 3. Have to test the implementation in mobile device after deployment

+## Instruction List 2

+### Instructions
+1. Update footer.
+It takes too much space in width.
+It shouldn't take all the width in desktop as it looks odd with the overall website
+2. In the footer section on second line add social and professional website icons: linkedin, github, website, blog, twitter with href url
+3. I'll update the link later
+4. In the code, you will find todo related to this

+### Comments
+1. Added the code but it is not visually good

+## Instruction List 3

+### Instructions
+1. The footer takes too much height
+2. The icons shouldn't be too big
+3. I want a modern sleek design on footer which matches with color and styling of the website

+### Comments
+1. The design had less visibility

+## Instruction List 4
+### Instructions
+1. It’s visibility has reduced. significantly

+### Comments
+1. The design is better now
+2. I'll add the links myself